nanochess/CVBasic/README.md

 ### Notes

-The current official version is v0.2.0.
+The current official version is v0.3.0.

 ### Acknowledgments

-Thanks to the following member of Atariage for contributing valuable suggestions:
+Thanks to the following members of Atariage for contributing valuable suggestions:

     gemintronic
     Kiwi